 The Company has a separately designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The members of the Audit Committee are Craig Smith, Sean Cary and Stan G. Turel.
-All members of the Audit Committee are independent as defined under the applicable rules and regulations of the SEC and the director independence standards of NASDAQ, as currently in effect.
+All members of the Audit Committee are independent as defined under the applicable rules and regulations of the SEC and the director independence standards of NASDAO, as currently in effect.
 The Audit Committee oversees our financial reporting process on behalf of the Board of Directors and reports to the Board of Directors the results of these activities, including the systems of internal controls that management and the Board of Directors have established, our audit and compliance process and financial reporting.
 The Audit Committee, among other duties, engages the independent public accountants retained as the registered public accounting firm, pre-approves all audit and non-audit services provided by the independent public accountants, reviews with the independent public accountants the plans and results of the audit engagement, considers the compatibility of any non-audit services provided by the independent public accountants with the independence of such auditors and reviews the independence of the independent public accountants.
 Mr. Smith is designated by the Board of Directors as the "audit committee financial expert" under SEC rules.
-The Audit Committee conducted four meetings in the year ended December 31, 2016 and each meeting was attended by at least 75% of the committee members.
-A copy of the Audit Committee charter can be found at our website, www.wyv.com.
+The Audit Committee conducted four meetings in the year ended December 31, 2017 and each meeting was attended by all of the committee members with the exception of one meeting where one member was absent.
+A copy of the Audit Committee charter can be found at our website, www.wvv.com.